 If you are traveling with children, by now they are probably expiring with boredom.
 Even if you aren't, you could be ready for a break before tackling the rest of the attractions.
 The Stable Courtyard, along the way, has several seasonal food and drinks kiosks for light snacks, coffees, and soft drinks.
 The Fairfax Restaurant, in a much modernized, 17th-century brick and oak-beamed hall serves unchallenging, healthy meals and lighter fare.

-From the end of July 2015, the Stable Courtyard will also be the site of the refurbished the Dog Collar Museum, an eccentric collection of more than 100 dog collars made brass, leather, copper, iron and even gold, date from the middle ages to modern times.
+The Stable Courtyard is also the site of the refurbished Dog Collar Museum, an eccentric collection of more than 100 dog collars made brass, leather, copper, iron and even gold, date from the middle ages to modern times.

 A narrow archway through one of the stable buildings leads through two small (by castle standards) gardens to the rest of the attractions.